knu-3-tochanenko/NumericalMethods/README.md

 matrix.regenerateWithResult(x, b)
 ```

-You can also set your own matrix insted of random diagonally dominant matrix:
+You can also set your own matrix instead of random diagonally dominant matrix:

 ```kotlin
 matrix.setElements(